Back to top

 Create a new Android project called de.vogella.android.listactivity with the activity called MyListActivity.

-Change MyListActivity to the following.
+Change MyListActivity class based on the following code example.
 Note that the setContentView() method is not used.

 package de.vogella.android.listactivity;